 Key Learning Points

-- Working capital is a measure of liquidity and calculated as current assets less current liabilities
+- Working capital is a measure of liquidity and is calculated as current assets less current liabilities

-- Operating working capital focuses on the operating short term assets and liabilities required to run a businesses’ operations and is calculated as operating current assets less operating current liabilities
+- Operating working capital focuses on the operating short term assets and liabilities required to run a business’s operations and is calculated as operating current assets less operating current liabilities

-- Positive OWC indicates cash is tied up in the operations of the business and short term funding is required.
-Negative OWC indicates the business has access to a “free” source of short term funding
+- Positive OWC indicates cash is tied up in the business’s operations, and short-term funding is required.
+Negative OWC implies that the company has access to a “free” source of short term funding.

-Operational assets are defined as resources used to generate revenues which are essential for ongoing business operations.
-Inventories, accounts receivable, and prepaid assets are all short-term operational assets.
-Often cash is excluded because it is not necessary in the day-to-day running of a business.
-However, sometimes it may be classed as operational if a business requires cash, such as a travel shop for currency exchange.
-However, most businesses purchase and sell goods/services on credit and do not require cash to generate revenues.
+Operational assets are resources used to generate revenues and, therefore, essential for ongoing business operations.
+Inventories accounts receivable, and prepaid assets are all examples of short-term operational assets.
+Cash is often excluded as it is seen as a financing item, with its level seen as a choice rather than a necessity to run the business.
+However, sometimes it may be operational if a business requires cash to operate, such as a travel shop for currency exchange.

 Understanding Operating Working Capital

-A business with positive OWC, where short-term operating assets are greater than short-term operating liabilities, require short-term funding.
-Cash is “tied up” in the business creating the funding requirement.
+A business with positive OWC, where short-term operating assets are greater than short-term operating liabilities, requires short-term funding.
+Cash is “tied up” in the company creating the funding requirement.
 Businesses with negative OWC, where short-term operating liabilities are greater than short-term operating assets, get extra “free funding”.

 Problems with OWC?